minorua/Qgis2threejs/docs/source/Tutorial.rst

 If you already have raster DEM data, you can skip this step.

-NASA released elevation data generated from NASA's `Shuttle Radar Topography Mission`__ digital topographic data.
+NASA published elevation data generated from NASA's `Shuttle Radar Topography Mission`__ digital topographic data.
 We can use the data freely.
 Elevation data version 2.1 can be downloaded from the `distribution site`__.